 Choose a venue

 Once again, you more or less have total freedom regarding the engagement party venue choice depending on how relaxed or formal you want the celebration to be.
-A backyard barbecue is a perfect option for a low-key party.
+A backyard barbecue is a perfect option for a low-key party, however you could choose to spice things up with a little musical entertainment like a kent band from Headliner.
 Likewise, a private dining room at you and your fiancé’s favorite restaurant is also a good option (and is a little more formal).

 Plan the food & drink menu